2023 World Aquatics Championships: Host selection

 The competition was originally to be held in Budapest, Hungary, in the summer of 2021.
 This was announced on 19 July 2013, at the biennial General Congress of World Aquatics (then FINA) in Barcelona, the host-city of the 2013 World Aquatics Championships.

 However, in March 2015, it was announced that Budapest would instead host the 2017 Championships, after Guadalajara, Mexico, pulled out from the organization of the championships for financial reasons.
 A new bidding procedure was opened for both the 2021 and 2023 events.

 On 9 June 2015, World Aquatics (then FINA) reported it had received expressions of interest for the 2021 and 2023 FINA World Championships from Argentina, Australia (Melbourne or Sydney), China (Wuhan or Nanjing), Germany (two potential cities), Japan, Turkey and Qatar.
 On 30 June 2015, an information meeting was organised for the nations and cities which had shown interest in bidding.
 This meeting was attended by representatives of cities from six countries: Abu Dhabi (United Arab Emirates), Buenos Aires (Argentina), Istanbul (Turkey), Nanjing (China), Fukuoka (Japan), Doha (Qatar).
 Bidding cities were then asked to present FINA with an executed Host City Agreement by October 26, 2015, and to make a formal presentation to the FINA Bureau on November 8, 2015.
 Australia and Germany were the first two countries to quit the bidding race and were followed by Argentina.
 Two others, Turkey and United Arab Emirates, had also shown interest, but withdrew before the presentation stage.
 With all other interested cities formerly withdrawing, on October 2, 2015, FINA executive director Cornel Marculescu confirmed there were three final bidders: Nanjing (China), Fukuoka (Japan), and Doha (Qatar).

 On 31 January 2016, each of the bids were presented in a formal presentation at the FINA Bureau meeting in Budapest.
 After a vote, FINA announced Fukuoka as 2021 hosts and Doha as 2023 hosts.

-In a press release issued on the same day, FINA President Julio Maglione stated: “Today we were presented three extraordinary bids fulfilling all requirements and having great facilities.
-Both winning cities, Fukuoka and Doha, are strong partners of FINA and will offer optimal conditions for the organisation of these Championships.
-There is a very strong commitment from the local authorities to welcome this event in their respective dynamic metropolis.”
+In a press release issued on the same day, FINA President Julio Maglione stated that the bids from Fukuoka and Doha met all requirements and would host the championships under optimal conditions.